nfuhs/get-started-elm/README.md

 The [Elm compiler](https://github.com/elm/compiler)  itself is implemented in [Haskell](https://en.wikipedia.org/wiki/Haskell_(programming_language)) which itself is a compiled general-purpose purely functional programming language.

-Since Elm is like Haskell a functional programming language you'll never see runtime errors running an Elm application or other [wierd parts](https://github.com/denysdovhan/wtfjs) of JavaScript.
+Like Haskell Elm is a functional programming language and you'll never see runtime errors running an Elm application or other [wierd parts](https://github.com/denysdovhan/wtfjs) of JavaScript.

 Since Elm programs can be compiled directly to JavaScript you see you have all the advantages of a pure functional programminglanguage which makes it perfect for developing large web applications.
 Elm is not the only language that compiles to JavaScript there are also projects like [TypeScript](https://www.typescriptlang.org/) , [Reason](https://reasonml.github.io/) and [ClojureScript](https://clojurescript.org/) just to mention a few.